Laragear/Turnstile/README.md

 > [!IMPORTANT]
 >
 > The Request will check for the `cf-turnstile-response` key [by default](#form-key), plus a successful Challenge.
-If you need more fine-tuning, consider using the [middleware](#validating-with-middleware), [rule](#validating-with-rule), or [validating manually](#validating-manually).
+If you need more fine-tuning, you may [extend the form request class](#extending-the-form-request).
+Alternatively, you may also use a [middleware](#validating-with-middleware), [rule](#validating-with-rule), or [validate manually](#validating-manually).

 #### Extending the Form Request

-If you need to create a form request and also validate the Turnstile Challenge, you may safely extend the `TurnstileRequest` instead.
-The class runs the validation _before_ your form request authorization and rules.
+If you need to create a form request and also validate the Turnstile Challenge, you may safely extend the `TurnstileRequest` instead of the base `FormRequest`.
+The class runs the validation _before_ your form request authorization and rules to avoid running side effects.

 ```php
 namespace App\Http\Requests;